nugehood/nuge_website/content/posts/story_03.md

 7. Win10 & Wind11 [Debloater](https://github.com/LeDragoX/Win-Debloat-Tools) (*Removes unecessary things that slows down your computer*)

 ### Librewolf
 [Librewolf](https://librewolf.net/) is a fork of **Mozilla Firefox**, and it is made for privacy.
 It is so important that I gave it its own chapter.
 When you're using **Chrome**, you're privacy is gone right away, you know it's **Google**, smh. **Firefox**?
 Yes, that too.
-When you use Firefox, it'll give you Google as its default search engine, as if it's not obvious, and it also has this annoying third parties thingy called [Pocket].
+When you use Firefox, it'll give you Google as its default search engine, as if it's not obvious, and it also has this annoying third parties thingy called [Pocket](https://getpocket.com/).
 Librewolf removes all of that in return for your privacy.

 Some of the ways of improving its users' privacy are: